brianglass/anastasis/files/thursday_matins5.md

 Of the Saint.
 The same Irmos.

 You took the things to come in exchange for those that pass.
-Make us too worthy of them by your prayers, rescuing us, Nicolas, from all lifeÂ’s trials.
+Make us too worthy of them by your prayers, rescuing us, Nicolas, from all life’s trials.

 Holy Nicolas, who once presided over Myra, make fragrant all the senses of my heart, by your prayers driving foul-smelling passions from it at every moment.